AlexAndriamahaleo/alex-chat-app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.1.3.

+## Node Server with Express

+Move to express-server-app folder.
+Then do `node app.js` to launch Node server.
+Navigate to `http://localhost:3000/` to see response from the server.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.